7.62x51mm NATO (.308 Win)

 The .308 is by far the most popular sniping round, and for good reason.
 The .308 is

 is consistent.
-While there are quite a few rounds that outperform the .308 in ballistics, there
+While there are many cartridge choices that outperform the .308 in ballistics, there

-are few, if any, that perform as consistently as the .308.
-And consistency is accuracy.
+are few that perform as consistently as the .308 and as we know consistency is accuracy.
 The .30

-cal bullet has long been a great performer, and is very popular which leads to more research
+cal bullet has long been a good performer and is very popular, which leads to more research

-with the .30 then with other calibers.
-While the .308 may over penetrate in some cases
+with the .30 cal than perhaps with other calibers.
+While the .308 may over penetrate in some cases at shorter ranges

-(especially with M118) the .308 is still used in the majority of the Law Enforcement agencies
+(especially with FMJ styles bullets such as the old M118) the .308 is still used by a majority of Law Enforcement agencies.

 count on the .308 to do its job and incapacitate the target.
 The US Army preaches an 800 meter